HeiligerG/ComfyUIAddOn/README.md

 # ComfyUI Add-On

-Enhance your ComfyUI setup with powerful Flux models for specialized image and video generation workflows.
+Enhance your ComfyUI setup with powerful Flux models for specialized image generation workflows.
 Follow the steps below to get started!

 ## Installation